ocaml-flambda/flambda-backend/jane/doc/parallelism-tutorial.md

 The three most important kinds for data-race freedom are `immutable_data`, `mutable_data`, and `value`.
-Some kinds constrain what types they describe, and in return types with those kinds get to cross certain modes.
-In summary (this table isn't nearly exhaustive—in particular, there are many modes we haven't covered, and `immutable_data` and `mutable_data` cross some of them as well):
+Some kinds constrain what types they describe, and in return types with those kinds get to _cross_ certain modes, in essense ignoring those modes.
+In summary (this table isn't nearly exhaustive—see the documentation on kinds **(XX link)** for many more modes and what kinds cross them):

 | Kind | Requirements | Crosses |
 | ---- | ------------ | ------- |